-The Office of the State Human Resources Director, Office of Financial Management may adopt special pay salary ranges for positions based upon pay practices found in private industry or other governmental units.
+State Human Resources may adopt special pay salary ranges for positions based upon pay practices found in private industry or other governmental units.
 Current special pay practices at the Employer will continue.
+All job classifications approved for special pay are listed in Appendix M.